crystal-lang/crystal-website/_posts/2023-06-28-Remilia-interview.md

 Benben is likely going to be my main project for the near future.
 Getting it to support most, or all, of the chips that the VGM format supports is a key goal for the project.
 I'd also like to backport some of its frontend features into midi123 since the frontends are very similar internally.
 Aside from that, I'm looking at doing an actual retro-style game, possibly either an FPS or a vertical shooter.

 **The video game story for Crystal is much unexplored.
-I guess that once Windows support is there, that line will boost.
+I guess that now that [Windows support is almost there](https://crystal-lang.org/2023/07/06/windows-support-1.9/), that line will boost.
 Or at least, my experience is that gamers use Windows…**

 I hope so, yeah!
 I think it would be a great language for game development given how great the performance is, and how easy it is to pick up the language.